IgniteUI/app-builder-docfx/en/account-inactivity-and-data-retention-policy.md

 > [!NOTE]
 > This data deletion policy applies **only to App Builder** user data.
 Infragistics retains general account information unless the user explicitly requests its deletion.

+For more information on how we handle personal data and data retention, see our [Privacy Policy](https://www.appbuilder.dev/privacy-policy).

 ## What Data Is Deleted?

 After 120 days of subscription expiration and inactivity, the following data is deleted: